 Interactive maps provide a unique way to explore a particular topic.
 The interactive maps in this gallery were developed using the MD iMAP infrastructure, services and application templates.
 The gallery contains interactive maps representing a wide range of public services and initiatives.Our most recent map gallery submissions are featured below:

-Provided by the Maryland Department of the Environment (MDE)
+Provided by the Maryland Department of Environment (MDE)

-Maryland's FY18 Enacted Capital Budget MapFind out where tax dollars are spent across Maryland in categories of economic development, education, health and environment, public safety and safer neighborhoods and transportation.
+Maryland's FY19 Capital Budget MapFind out where tax dollars are spent across Maryland in categories of economic development, education, health and environment, public safety and safer neighborhoods and transportation.

 Provided by the Maryland Department of Information Technology (DoIT), the Maryland Department of Budget and Management (DBM) and the Maryland Department of Transportation (MDOT)

-Provided by the Maryland Department of Transportation State Highway Administration (SHA)
+Provided by the Maryland Department of Information Technology (DoIT)

 Provided by the Maryland Department of Housing and Community Development (DHCD)